Overview

 • Leadership identity and development

-• Integrated thinking and responsible strategic decision making
+• Integrated thinking and responsible strategic decision-making

-• The entrepreneurial ecosystem [incubators and accelerators].
+• The entrepreneurial ecosystem players [universities, innovation hubs, incubators, and accelerators].

-At Rhodes Business School we do not have a DBA programme.
+At Rhodes Business School, we do not have a DBA programme.

 The PhD programme

-PhD seminars: The PhD candidate is required to demonstrate an ability to conduct independent research of a publishable standard.
+Online PhD seminars: The PhD candidate is required to demonstrate an ability to conduct independent research of a publishable standard.
 This can prove to be a tough and lonely journey.
 Consequently, the Business school requires candidates to attend regular online PhD seminars, as a means of offering support and building a network with other PhD candidates.
 In these seminars, PhD candidates also receive guidance on their research progress.
 There is time allocated for lectures on research.
 Candidates are also expected to make presentations related to their own research progress.

 Publishing: An effective way to embark upon the PhD journey is to publish intermittently, before handing the thesis in for examination.
-This provides smaller milestones along the way, and allows the candidate to receive peer feedback, which assists in appraising the potential contribution of the PhD topic.
-The Business School therefore encourages the practice of co-authoring conference and/or journal publications with their supervisor.
+This provides smaller milestones along the way and allows the candidate to receive peer feedback, which assists in appraising the potential contribution of the PhD topic.
+The Business School, therefore, encourages the practice of co-authoring conference and/or journal publications with their supervisor.
 This collaborative experience is invaluable in exposing applicants to the rigours of academic research, provides some insight into the demands of the PhD, and allows the applicant and supervisor to work together.